Summary of Valuation Approaches

 Availability of Purchase Transactions

-- MVIC to earnings before interest, taxes and depreciation (EBITDA) ranged from 0.6 to 8 times.
+- MVIC to earnings before interest, taxes and depreciation (MVIC/EBITDA) valuation multiples ranged from 2.0 to 19.0 times.

 This range of market multiples is too variant to be useful without further analysis.
 A proper value for the company that is being assessed should be based on the performance of the subject enterprise, compared to the performance of others in the same industry.
-Industry economic conditions also vary at different times, which affect auto repair shops as investment opportunities.
+Industry economic conditions also vary at different times, which obviously affect wholesale distributors as investment opportunities.
+Specific factors that are unique for each store or business must be considered.
+Some of these factors include: